enkidevs/curriculum/Android/Fundamentals/android-basics/android-files-generated.md

     }
 }
 ```
+Within the java file include:

+  * Every class starts with the package declaration in defining the package in which the class belongs to.
   * **Import statements** such as external packages are imported to use their methods in their own packages.
     An example includes importing the AppCompatActivity class from the android.support.v7.app package.